-A. A full-time female employee who has completed her probationary period, or if there is no such probationary period, has been employed for at least three (3) consecutive months, and who is absent from her employment with the Commonwealth for a period not exceeding eight (8) weeks for the purpose of giving birth shall be granted a maternity leave without pay if her request for such leave is made to the University at least two (2) weeks in advance of the anticipated date of departure.
-If an employee has accrued sick leave or vacation credits at the commencement of her maternity leave, she may use such leave credits for which she may be eligible under the sick leave or vacation provisions of the Agreement.
+- A. A full-time female employee who have completed their probationary period, or if there is no such probationary period, has been employed for at least three (3) consecutive months, and who is absent from their employment with the Commonwealth for a period not exceeding eight (8) weeks for the purpose of giving birth shall be granted a maternity leave without pay if their request for such leave is made to the University at least two (2) weeks in advance of the anticipated date of departure.
+If an employee has accrued sick leave or vacation credits at the commencement of their maternity leave, the bargaining unit member may use such leave credits for which they may be eligible under the sick leave or vacation provisions of the Agreement. - B. At the expiration of the maternity leave, the employee will be restored to their previous position or similar position with the same status, pay, and length of service credit as of the date of their leave.
+If during the period of the leave, employees in the same or similar positions in the department have been laid off through no fault of their own, the employee will be extended the same rights or benefits, if any, extended to employees of equal length of service in the same or similar positions in the department.

-- B. At the expiration of the maternity leave, the employee will be restored to her previous position or similar position with the same status, pay, and length of service credit as of the date of her leave.
-If during the period of the leave, employees in the same or similar positions in the department have been laid off through no fault of their own, the employee will be extended the same rights or benefits, if any, extended to employees of equal length of service in the same or similar positions in the department. - C. Notwithstanding any other provision of this agreement to the contrary, the maternity leave granted under this Article shall not affect the employee's right to receive any contractual benefits for which she was eligible at the time of her leave.
+C. Notwithstanding any other provision of this agreement to the contrary, the maternity leave granted under this Article shall not affect the employee's right to receive any contractual benefits for which the bargaining unit member was eligible at the time of their leave.